-Similarly, we sometimes refer to 'selling' an asset, although you may have disposed of it in some other way (for example, by giving it away or transferring it to someone else).
+Similarly, we sometimes talk about 'selling' an asset, although you may have disposed of it in some other way, for example, by giving it away or transferring it to someone else.
 All of these methods of disposal are CGT events.